 Some locations' police departments also offer a similar service utilizing a driver's license number instead.

-Whether you’re new to the neighborhood or have been there for years, you should really make an attempt to get to know your neighbors at least on a basic level and earn their trust, while they earn yours in return.
+Whether you’re new to the neighborhood or have been there for years, you should really attempt to get to know your neighbors at least on a basic level and earn their trust, while they earn yours in return.

 Offer to pick up mail or park in the driveway to simulate that someone is home while they’re away.

-Simple actions like these with your immediate neighbors can form a mini security perimeter around your network of houses which can be invaluable without costing you more than a little of your time.
+Simple actions like these with your immediate neighbors can form a mini security perimeter around your network of houses, which can be invaluable without costing you more than a little of your time.

 Making friends with neighbors will go a long way in home security